aeonguild/aeonwallet/README.md

 ## Build instructions.

 Android apps are written in Java.
 Aeon source code is in C++.
-So in order to make this work we have to compile the necesarry source code into C++ libraries we can interface using Java Native Interface.
+So in order to make this work we have to compile the necessary source code into C++ libraries we can interface using Java Native Interface.

 Some minor changes to aeon source code are necessary before compiling.
 Please see the changes https://github.com/ivoryguru/aeon/commits/master.